LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 Matrix Transpose
 ----------------------

-The files ``RAJA/exercises/kernel-matrix-transpose_solution.cpp`` and ``RAJA/exercises/launch-matrix-transpose_solution.cpp`` contain
+This section describes the implementation of a matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
+The intent is to compare and contrast the two.

-complete working code for the examples discussed in this section.
+There are exercise files ``RAJA/exercises/kernel-matrix-transpose.cpp`` and ``RAJA/exercises/launch-matrix-transpose.cpp`` for you to work through if you wish to get some practice with RAJA.
+The files ``RAJA/exercises/kernel-matrix-transpose_solution.cpp`` and ``RAJA/exercises/launch-matrix-transpose_solution.cpp`` contain complete working code for the examples.
+You can use the solution files to check your work and for guidance if you get stuck.

 Key RAJA features shown in this example are:

   * ``RAJA::kernel`` method and execution policy usage with multiple lambdas
-  * ``RAJA::launch`` kernel execution interface
+  * ``RAJA::expt::launch`` kernel execution interface

-In this basic example, we compute the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and store the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.
+In the example, we compute the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and store the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.

-We start with a non-RAJA C++ implementation.
-First we define our matrix dimensions.
+First we define our matrix dimensions

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose_solution.cpp
    :start-after: // _mattranspose_dims_start
    :end-before: // _mattranspose_dims_end
    :language: C++

-Then, we wrap the matrix data pointers in ``RAJA::View`` objects to simplify the multi-dimensional indexing:
+and wrap the data pointers for the matrices in ``RAJA::View`` objects to simplify the multi-dimensional indexing:

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose_solution.cpp